open-contracting/standard/docs/schema/reference.md

 #### Unit

-The `unit` block allows detailed specification of the parameters and price of units that make up a line-item.
+The `unit` subschema allows detailed specification of the parameters and price of units that make up a line-item.
 It should be used for units of measurement only.
-For units of presentation it is recommended to use the `ImmediateContainer` subschema.
+For units of presentation, use the [`ImmediateContainer` subschema](#immediatecontainer), which is used by the [`Item.immediateContainer` field](#item).

 If the [Quantities, Units, Dimensions and Data Types Ontologies](https://www.qudt.org) unit classification scheme is used, then publishers may use its CamelCase unit names, such as "SquareMile", in the `unit.name` field.